Cavuno

 5. You're excited to work in this space

-The best niche combines market opportunity with personal passion—you'll be more committed to serving your community well.
+The best niche combines market opportunity with personal passion.
+You'll be more committed to serving your community well when you care about the space.

 Profitable niche ideas